NotSpecCo/foxcasts-lite/README.md

 ## Navigation

-- Up/Down on the d-pad will scroll through menus and lists
+- Use the d-pad to scroll through menus and lists
-- Left/Right on the d-pad will navigate back and forward

 ## How to Install